Nick Carter Reveals Why He Got A Restraining Order Against Brother Aaron Carter: ‘We Were Left With No Choice’

 Nick closed out his post by saying that they “love” their brother and are hoping that he gets “proper treatment.”

 As previously reported by The Inquisitr, Aaron revealed on Twitter that Nick had got the restraining order.
-He told his followers that he had just been served and then Tweeted to his brother.
+He told his followers that he had just been served, and then tweeted to his brother.

 “Take care. @nickcarter we’re done for life,” Aaron wrote on Twitter.